Based in Taipei

 Be Creative and Resourceful

-Be green is to be creative!
-Be it Do-It-Yourself, cooking, gardening or woodworking.
+To be green is to be creative!
+Be it Do-It-Yourself, cooking, gardening, or woodworking.
 Exercise your creativity to experiment and try new things.
-You may find out that your old sweaters makes for an amazing cleaning cloth, a broken door can become a tabletop or wine cocks become a floor mat.
+You may find out that your old sweaters make for an amazing cleaning cloth, a broken door can become a tabletop or wine cocks become a floor mat.
 Think beyond what an item is advertised to do and you may find that you need less than you think.

 Education comes in many forms.
-Whether it’s picking up a skill from a friend, borrowing a tool book or listening to a podcast, getting educated keeps you inspired and in tuned with the world around you.
+Whether it’s picking up a skill from a friend, borrowing a tool book, or listening to a podcast, getting educated keeps you inspired and in tune with the world around you.
 To be green is to be aware.
-You don’t need to scan through stacks of research paper to know how to be kind to the earth.
+You don’t need to scan through stacks of research papers to know how to be kind to the earth.
 Take a moment to look at what’s happening around you.
 Stay curious, and don’t be shy about asking questions.

 Go Along Your Lifestyle, Not Against

 Being green is not about making life difficult or less enjoyable.
-We have to acknowledge there is privilege in being able to afford time and money for green practices and products.
+We have to acknowledge there are privileges in being able to afford time and money for green practices and products.
 Don’t measure your success against another person.
-Start with practices that is easy to incorporate in your life and grow from there.
-It can be bringing your own cup to coffee shop or growing green onion from scraps.
-Create small successes that will lead you to bigger endeavours.
+Start with practices that are easy to incorporate into your life and grow from there.
+It can be bringing your own cup to a coffee shop or growing green onion from scraps.
+Create small successes that will lead you to bigger endeavors.